-FDB Holdings Limited (formerly known as Steering Holdings Limited) (the "Company") was incorporated in the Cayman Islands as an exempted company and registered in the Cayman Islands with limited liability under the Companies Law, Cap.
+FDB Holdings Limited was incorporated in the Cayman Islands as an exempted company and registered in the Cayman Islands with limited liability under the Companies Law, Cap.
 22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands on 19 March 2015.
 The shares of the Company are listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").